phothinmg/khaya/README.md

 ABOUT

-This project was conducted for the purpose of learning about calculating of Burmese Calendar dates, JavaScript date objects and time zones.
+This project was conducted for the purpose of learning about calculating of Burmese Calendar dates, JavaScript date objects and time zones.I did this project as a tutorial while learning Javascript.

-I did this project as a tutorial while learning Javascript.
+INSTALL

 RESOURCES